DataDog/hiring-engineers/answers.md

 "We sell pants."

 He said this was his mantra because it kept things in perspective.
 Things really weren't a P1 unless they couldn't sell pants.
 The processing system was slow?
 Not a P1.
 Because you can still buy pants.
 And even when you did have a P1, and yes, millions of dollars in revenue were on the line... well, *they sell pants*, so don't take it too seriously.
+No one's going to die from a lack of moderately priced khakis.

 I would probably approach a live customer in a similar way when thinking about their dashboards and monitoring needs.
 I'd start with that coalesced idea:  **what is the critical use of this application, and who is consuming this data**.
 I'd design monitoring on an application level that can monitor whether or not that is occurring.
 And then, I'd work on ensuring that you could drill down in an outage scenario to be sure that you could figure out why you weren't reaching that goal.

 I had a decent amount of fun playing around with Datadog, but I will admit that some of the learning curve seemed steep for some avoidable reasons.
-Example:  he custom checks documentation tells you to buck the presumed standard of directory named checkname.d/conf.yaml and name the file checkname.yaml.
+Example:  the custom checks documentation tells you to buck the presumed standard of directory named checkname.d/conf.yaml and name the file checkname.yaml.

 Net-net it seems like there is a ton of potential with Datadog, and given how flexible and open ended the system is, I see how solutions engineers and similar teammates at Datadog are extremely important to helping companies realize the full potential of their investment.